 Allows products to be used to their fullest extent.

-But before committing to a Zero-Waste journey, let's start by looking into what can we do in our homes, offices, and at school to reduce waste by putting in motion the three R system:
+But before committing to a Zero-Waste journey, let's start by looking into what we can do in our homes, offices, and at school to reduce waste by putting in motion the three R systems:

 The first place to get started is at home!
 Let's create new habits, shall we?